-The famous saying “Keep your feet on the ground and reach for the stars” which David used on the South African favourites such as Pop Shop, the SA Top Twenty Hit Parade, the Daily Drive Show on Springbok Radio and the breakfast shows on 5FM (then Radio Five), is a reflection of how he has always lived his life.
+The famous saying “Keep your feet on the ground and reach for the stars” which David used on the South African favourites such as TV hit shows Pop Shop and Easy Beat, the SA Top Twenty Hit Parade, the Daily Drive Show on Springbok Radio and the breakfast shows on 5FM (then Radio Five), is a reflection of how he has always lived his life.

 David Gresham was born in Mbabane, Swaziland.
 After school, he traveled to Johannesburg to commence his apprenticeship as an Electro-Medical Engineer.
 David soon realized that mathematics was not exactly a passion…

 At what would become one of the most significant of meetings, David was introduced to Dave Gooden and Herrick Merrill Recording Studios by LM Radio personality, Rob Vickers.
 David was offered a position as a sound engineer on radio productions such as “No place to hide”, “Squad Cars”, “Address Unknown” to mention but a few!
 He enjoyed this position for three years.

 He successfully auditioned for LM Radio in Mozambique and remained there for a further two & a half years years.

 In 1967, David returned to South Africa to take up a position of Promotions and A&R Manager at Teal Records simultaneously he was offered the Drive Show on Springbok Radio – The Record Express at 5:30pm.
 The show was moved to 4:30pm and soon after that became The David Gresham Show.

 In 1969, David was the only South African DJ to be allowed to interview the then Beatles member, John Lennon was David Gresham.
 David still has a recording of an apology from John Lennon to Springbok Radio and their listeners for saying that the Beatles were more popular than Christ.
 The interview is available on YouTube (https://www.youtube.com/watch?v=RxHnYnilv4M).